RKLho/531D_Project1/README.md

 - To change the data structure, for example, you want T1 in the shape of (2,n), simply use .T when you pass it into the function.
 - If you need a different shape of the path/ want it as a list/ want it in a reverse order, you can call reshape, tolist, argsort.
 - Feel free to change the code implementation, I'm totally fine with it!

+For part 2:

+Description:
+- read_trajectories(path) takes string as the path of the csv file and return a ndarray with corresponding shape to store the data.

+- center_trajectories(traj_list: list, distance_func) takes list/ndarray as the list contains trajectories and a distance function, return the center trajectory from the list     of trajectories.
+Shapes and details can be found in the comments

+- n_average_trajectories(traj_list: list, h:int) takes list/ndarray as the list contains trajectories and an int as the average degree, return the averaged trajectory from the   list of trajectories.
+Shapes and details can be found in the comments

+Usage:
+- PartTwo.py includes just all the three functions

+- PartTwoDemo.py/PartTwoDemoNotebook.ipynb includes all the three functions and some of my demo/test codes to display and verify.
+It can be used as an illustration on how these   functions work.
+Recommend open PartTwoDemoNotebook.ipynb on google colab if what to test out.